Frank-W-B/UAV_delivery_project/README.md

 <br>
 The average number of daily small package deliveries to the Denver metropolitan area of this study was estimated using Denver's metropolitan population and [package delivery information from the USPS](https://facts.usps.com/table-facts/).
-The results: approximately 3500 small packages per day.
+The result: approximately 3500 small packages per day.
 For each package a delivery address was chosen randomly, then routes were calculated and plotted below.
 <img src="./imgs/day_of_deliveries.png" width="900"/>